Padmja26/Medico-Telemedicine-Service-Python-Project/README.md

+The following is the complete description of the python project:
 The Medico represents a cutting-edge healthcare solution that seamlessly connects doctors, patients, and administrators in a modern healthcare ecosystem.
 This system prioritizes